skamalj/genai-code-assist/README.md

      // @!
 Write test cases for this function include=utils.js
      ```
 4. **Explain Code:**
    - Select the code and run __explain code__ command from context menu.
-Explanation is shopwn in side wondow.
+Explanation is shown in side window.
 This uses default provider configured for extension.

+5. **Review Code:**
+   - Run __review code__ command from context menu.
+Review is shown in side window.
+This uses default provider configured for extension.

-5. **AI Interaction:**
+6. **AI Interaction:**
    - The extension captures the question, appends the code prior to the comment as context, and retrieves a code suggestion from the AI model.

-6. **Updating Suggestions:**
+7. **Updating Suggestions:**
    - After modifying a comment, press Enter at the last line to request a new code suggestion.

-7. **Customizing Provider and Model:**
+8. **Customizing Provider:**
-   - Override the default AI provider and model by specifying them in your comment, like so:
+   - Override the default AI provider by specifying them in your comment, like so:
      ```javascript
      // @!
-Your question provider=yourProvider model=yourModel
+Your question provider=yourProvider
      ```

 ### Example Use Case: Creating Test Cases with the Include Feature or Convert to another language